19 Foods to Help Baby Fetal Weight Gain During Pregnancy

 #3.
 Cottage Cheese (Paneer) or Cheese

 Milk can also be included in the diet cottage cheese/cheese.
-Taking 40-50 grams of low fat paneer/cheese is equivalent to a glass of milk.
+Taking 40-50 grams of low-fat paneer/cheese is equivalent to a glass of milk.
 These can be added to foods like pasta, sandwich, salad or stuffed roti.
 Avoid cheese if you are having high blood pressure in pregnancy.
-Take low fat homemade paneer instead
+Take low-fat homemade paneer instead

-Pulses besides the usual cooked dal, you may also add pulse to the soup or add to veggies like bottle gourd/tori/spinach/chulai.
+Pulses besides the usually cooked dal, you may also add pulse to the soup or add to veggies like bottle gourd/tori/spinach/chulai.
 A combination like this can take care of both iron and protein requirements

 #8.
-Peas, Beans:
+Peas, Beans

 Including fish also has the advantage of providing essential fats in the form of omega-3 fatty acids.
 They are required for proper brain and overall development of the baby.
 You may go for lean meat as they are the best source of high-quality protein sans the fats